Doctor Fate (comic book): Reception

 The Immortal Doctor Fate series, which included the original re-printing of the comics (not to be confused with the collected edition), is highly regarded as one of the character's most popular runs, as noted by Wizard Magazine.
-Charli Snow of CBR ranked the limited series 10th in the "10 Best DC Comics Starring Doctor Fate".
+Charli Snow of CBR ranked the 1987 Dr. Fate limited series 10th in the "10 Best DC Comics Starring Doctor Fate".
 The 2015 Doctor Fate series starring Khalid Nassour also received positive reception, in particular to the character legitimatizing Doctor Fate's connection to Egyptian mythology due to his heritage, being the first Muslim character to star in a solo series in DC Comics, and being regarded as the longest running title under the DC You imprint.
 CBR also praised the series for its storytelling, visuals, accessibility, characterization of both Khalid and Nabu, and ranked second in the "10 Best DC Comics Starring Doctor Fate".

 Criticisms

 Throughout its publication years, the Doctor Fate comic book series has faced various criticisms, which have contributed to its tendency to experience early cancellations and poor sales.
 According to a Wizard Magazine article, the late writer Steve Gerber expressed his retrospective belief that previous Doctor Fate series suffered from a lack of clear definition regarding the character's abilities and the source of his power.
 Gerber also noted that the character had been taken in numerous directions and undergone multiple incarnations, resulting in confusion for readers.
 Additionally, writer William Messner-Loebs mentioned that despite his enjoyment of writing for the series, it experienced limited sales.
 The Fate series is generally regarded as the least popular run of the Doctor Fate character.
 This particular iteration of Doctor Fate, featuring the Jared Stevens incarnation and a significant redesign that leaned towards a demon hunter archetype, received negative reviews.
 The departure from traditional elements associated with the character necessitated a reboot of the character's background, origin, and abilities the Book of Fate series.